Will you be open?

 - The Recreation Lodge is closed, including the indoor pool, arcade, wellness center, and lofts.

 - Playgrounds are open with reduced occupancy.
 The playgrounds will be closed periodically to clean and disinfect.
 Please wear a mask and maintain social distancing.

 - Restroom and Laundry facilities are open with reduced occupancy and masks must be worn.

-- Outdoor activities are available, but we recommend you bring your own equipment.If you would like to borrow equipment, call the Reception Center and they will notify the attendant at the Lodge where you can pick it up.
+- Outdoor activities are available, but we recommend you bring your own equipment.If you would like to borrow equipment, please stop by the Reception Center.
 We currently have Shuffleboard, Disc Golf, Basketballs, Volleyball, Pickleball, and Tennis.
 Horseshoes can be found at the pits.

 - Our pond is stocked with rainbow, brook, and brown trout for catch and release fishing.

 - Challenge the family on our 18 hole disc golf course.

 - Bring your bike and test your skills in the bike park.

 - Take your remote control car for a spin on our RC track.